💬 Taweez Guidance

 • Non-Arabic words with unknown meanings

-• Items intended for harm, manipulation, or injustice
+• Items intended for harm or manipulation

 Areas of Scholarly Difference